StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/cold-hot-backup-restore.md

 ## TheHive infrastructure challenges

-TheHive is built on an architecture that includes [Apache Cassandra as the database](../../installation/step-by-step-installation-guide.md#fontawesome-solid-database-apache-cassandra), [Elasticsearch as the indexing engine as well as audit log storage (available since version 5.5)](../../installation/step-by-step-installation-guide.md#fontawesome-solid-list-elasticsearch), and [files stored either locally, using an Network File System (NFS), or in Minio S3 object storage](../../installation/step-by-step-installation-guide.md#fontawesome-solid-folder-tree-file-storage).
+TheHive is built on an architecture that includes [Apache Cassandra as the database](../../installation/step-by-step-installation-guide.md#fontawesome-solid-database-apache-cassandra), [Elasticsearch as the indexing engine as well as audit log storage (available since version 5.5)](../../installation/step-by-step-installation-guide.md#fontawesome-solid-list-elasticsearch), and [files stored either locally, using an Network File System (NFS), or in MinIO S3 object storage](../../installation/step-by-step-installation-guide.md#fontawesome-solid-folder-tree-file-storage).
 This setup requires careful attention to ensure consistency across the data, index, and files for successful backups.
 Any inconsistency between these components can lead to restoration failures.

 ## Cold vs. hot backup and restore comparison